 What Is IoT Testing?

-IoT testing is the practice of executing QA tests that validate the performance, functionality and security of an IoT device.
-Because every IoT device transmits data from one object to another over the Internet, it’s crucial to verify that your IoT devices can transmit sensitive information wirelessly before market launch.
+IoT testing executes QA tests that validate an IoT device's performance, functionality, and security.
+Because every IoT device transmits data from one object to another over the Internet, verifying that your IoT devices can transmit sensitive information wirelessly before market launch is crucial.
 That’s why many successful IoT businesses rely on IoT automation, penetration, and performance testing tools so that any defect is detected before it reaches consumers.

 These days, IoT devices come in all shapes and forms, from smart TVs and smart appliances to commercial security systems and traffic monitoring technologies.
-In short, if your device is “smart” then it’s an IoT device that requires testing.
+In short, if your device is “smart,” then it’s an IoT device that requires testing.
+Since every IoT device communicates data wirelessly over the Internet, it's imperative to confirm the secure transmission of sensitive information before the product is introduced to the market.

 -